intel-iot-devkit/smart-video-workshop/README.md

 ## How to Get Started

-## Note: For the in-class training, the hardware and software setup part has already been done on the workshop hardware.
+> :warning: For the in-class training, the hardware and software setup part has already been done on the workshop hardware.
 In-class training participants should directly move to Workshop Agenda section.

 In order to use this workshop content, you will need to setup your hardware and install OpenVINO™ toolkit for infering your computer vision application.
 ### 1. Hardware requirements